 It might be a bit confusing that the first row in the plane is row number 11.
 Cathay Pacific’s Business Class always starts with row 11, no matter what plane.
 This makes it on the other side pretty easy to remember.
 And 10 rows of first class is a lot, some planes only have one or two as their Business Class product is solid.

 I went to my seat as quickly as I could and stowed my bags.
 I took some pictures of the cabin and then my seat as well.
-During the boarding process, a flight attendant came by and offered pre-departure drinks and newspapers were offered as well.
+During the boarding process, a flight attendant came by and offered pre-departure drinks, and newspapers were offered as well.
 The Business Class aboard this aircraft is in a Reverse Herringbone configuration.
 The same configuration can be found on American, Cathay Pacific, Qatar Airways, and several other airlines.
 American Airlines, for example, uses them in their Boeing 777-300ER and 787 Dreamliner.

 The sheets and blankets were packed in a clear plastic bag and already at my seat.
 A few minutes later the flight attendant came by again with the amenity kits for the passengers.

-The seat has a big fold out touch-screen display with tons of features.
-You can not only use it to watch movies and TV shows, you can also use it for in-flight shopping, set a wake-up call or set your seat to “Do not Disturb”.
+The seat has a big fold-out touch-screen display with tons of features.
+You can not only use it to watch movies and TV shows, you can also use it for in-flight shopping, set a wake-up call, or set your seat to “Do not Disturb”.
 Besides that, the display shows you also if in-flight Wi-Fi is available.
 You can follow the plane on a map or watch one of two cameras on the outside of the aircraft.
 One is a forward-facing camera at the front and the other one is located on top of the vertical stabilizer (fin) at the aft end of the fuselage.

-To my left was a small compartment which had the noise-canceling headphones inside.
-The door of the compartment had a mirror on the top half, which could be covered, and a net for stowage on the bottom half.
+To my left was a small compartment that had the noise-canceling headphones inside.
+The door of the compartment had a mirror on the top half, which could be covered, and a net for storage on the bottom half.
 The net is great to stow your smartphone as the power outlet is also inside the compartment.
 In front of the compartment was some room to put stuff like your drinks or other items.
 Right below it is the fold-out tray-table.
 The area on the lower side of the seat, which will form your bad in lie-flat configuration, has another compartment you can open and store more stuff.
 It’s big enough to fit your shoes for example.

 To my immediate left were the entertainment system controls.
-You can take the cable remote out and it comes very handily once you set up your seat in a nice movie watch position.
+You can take the cable remote out and it comes in very handy once you set up your seat in a nice movie watch position.
 Otherwise, you have to force yourself up all the time to hit the touchscreen, now you just have to use the remote and then put it back on its holder.
-Next to the remote is a reading light with switch and the seat controls for individual positioning of the different parts or you can use the buttons for two pre-configured positions.
+Next to the remote is a reading light with a switch and the seat controls for individual positioning of the different parts or you can use the buttons for two pre-configured positions.
 (Take-off and Lie-Flat).

 Just before we pushed back, the flight attendants handed out the dining menu for today’s flight.
 There was plenty of time to go through the menu before placing your order.
 As boarding was completed we started to push back from the gate.
 Unfortunately not much to see in the middle of the night.

 Overall the in-flight entertainment system was great.
-The touchscreen is very responsive and I like all the additional features as mentioned above.
+The touchscreen is very responsive and I like all the additional features mentioned above.
 However, Cathay’s movie selection was not so good.
 Only a few blockbusters and then a lot of old movies.
 Which I am fine with but even so, the number of movies and TV-shows was very limited.
 Compared to other planes, where you have a whole library aboard.
 Either way, it was enough for me to survive the flight without getting bored.
 To my surprise, the entertainment system featured one of my favorite TV shows – Firefly.

 Once we were in the air, I brought my seat in a comfortable position and kept watching movies.
 Not too long into the flight, the dinner service got started.
 Their selection was pretty solid and had good choices.